 Maryland Community College Promise Scholarship

-You must complete the FAFSA or MSFAA by March 1 to be eligible for the Promise Scholarship.
+You must complete the FAFSA or MSFAA by March 1, 2021, to be eligible for the Promise Scholarship for the 2021-2022 school year.

 When completing your FAFSA or MSFAA, list your Maryland community college.
 This will ensure consideration for the Maryland Community College Promise program.